 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a model to describe phenomena.
 Matter of any type can be subdivided into particles that are too small to see, but even then, the matter still exists and can be detected by other means.
 A model showing that gases are made from matter particles that are too small to see and are moving freely around in space can explain many observations, including the inflation and shape of a balloon; the effects of air on larger particles or objects.
 Scale, Proportion, and Quantity: Natural objects exist from the very small to the immensely large.

-5.PS1.2 Measure and graph quantities to provide evidence that regardless of the type of change that occurs when heating, cooling, or mixing substances, the total weight of matter is conserved.

-Clarification Statement: Examples of reactions or changes could include phase changes, dissolving, and mixing that forms new substances.
-Measurements can be organized in tables, charts, and graphs and can be used as evidence that weight is conserved.
-Assessment Boundary: Assessment does not include distinguishing between mass and weight.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Use Mathematics and Computational Thinking: Represent data in graphical displays (bar graphs, pictographs, and/or pie charts) to reveal patterns that indicate relationships.
+5.PS1.2 Measure and graph quantities t mixing substances, the total weight of to provide evidence that regardless of the type of change that occurs when heating, matter is conserved. cooling, or Clarification Statement: Examples of rebe organized in tables, charts, and graph Assessment does not include distinguish eactions or changes could include phase changes, dissolving, and mixing that forms ne ns and can be used as evidence that weight is conserved.
+Assessment Boundary: ning between mass and weight. w substances.
+Measurements can Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Use Mathematics and Computational Thinking: Represent data in graphical displays (bar graphs, pictographs, and/or pie charts) to reveal patterns that indicate relationships.
 The amount (weight) of matter is conserved when it changes form, even in transitions in which it seems to vanish.
 No matter what reaction or change in properties occurs, the total weight of the substances does not change.
 (Boundary: Mass and weight are not distinguished at this grade level).
-Scale, Proportion, and Quantity: • Standard units are used to measure and describe physical quantities such as weight, time, temperature, and volume.
+Scale, Proportion, and Quantity: Standard units are used to measure and describe physical quantities such as weight, time, temperature, and volume.